 And I know.... from years and years of needing to manage my mental health, that I have to take extra care of myself.
 The medication is doing its job.
 The therapy gives me an outlet.
 But during these days, I have to do more if I want to feel good.

 I got back into painting - which I haven't felt like I've been able to do since Before Pandemic.
 I'm drinking a tea called "Chill the F* Out."
 I'm using a meditation app called Headspace to help with focus and calm myself before sleep.
 All of which incrementally help.

 Not enough attention is given to mental health in the way that it is given to physical health.
 There are a million exercise programs and recommendations for healthy eating.
 There are medication options to help the body in thousands of ways - such as heart disease, diabetes, or thyroid issues.

 The brain is insanely complex.
 And there is far too much stigma around mental health, that the person simply isn't trying hard enough to "be happy" or is weak.

-I don’t have any shame around what I do to take care of my mental health.
+I don't have any shame about what I do to take care of my mental health.
 Medication.
 Therapy.
 Other self-care options that I have found to work.